Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_challenge.md

 # Challenge: Create Your Own Adventure

-Write your own adventure story with at least 3 choices!
+Challenge time!
+Write your own adventure story with at least 3 choices and 4 different endings!

-## What to Do
 Create a story with:
-1. A character name (ask the user)
+- A character name (ask the user)
-2. At least 3 different choices
+- At least 3 different choices
-3. At least 4 different endings
+- At least 4 different endings
-4. Use the character's name throughout
+- Use the character's name throughout

 ```python
 print("=== YOUR ADVENTURE TITLE HERE ===")